monmima/javascript-algorithms-questions/README.md

 # Javascript Algorithms: Questions

-This is a repository with a bunch of algorithms.
+This is a repository with the answers to a bunch of algorithms.

 The algorithms in this repository were gathered by Dylan Israel and turned into a Udemy Course [called the 100 Algorithm's Challenge Course](https://github.com/PizzaPokerGuy/100AlgorithmsChallenge), which has an official [repository on Github](https://github.com/PizzaPokerGuy/100AlgorithmsChallenge).
 Go to [Dylan's Web site](http://www.dylanisrael.com/) before you buy the course, because he might have a promo code for you to use.